 Hela Monster project – The first route you come to when approaching via the trail.
 It goes up the super steep arête on the north-east corner of the West boulder.
 Marcus has requested this remain a closed project until he gets it.
 Not that he need worry as there aren’t a lot of 5.14 climbers in the area.

 Hey Yo!
-Sediba Man 5.10c —This route starts on the west face of the east boulder and traverses left through a line of pockets to easier climbing on the north-west arête proper.
+Sediba Man 5.10c —This route starts on the west face of the east boulder and traverses left through a line of pockets to the arête.
+The upper slab ain’t a gimme.
 (D Tremaine 16)

 Sediba Left 5.11a — A bouldery start to “Sediba Man.”
 Grab the quartz crimper and traverse right after the first bolt to avoid the scaly rock.
 A long draw on the third bolt is helpful.
 Continue up the arête through the tricky slab.
 (D Tremaine 17)

 The Fuzzy Bucket 5.11b — Named for the mossy jug at the start of the route, which has since been scrubbed clean and is now a bucket with a brazilian.
-This route boasts a few stacked boulder problems for your entertainment.
-Three people had a hand in building this one including Daren, Gary Parkstrom and Ryan Johnstone.
+This route boasts a few stacked boulder problems and three people had a hand in its construction including Daren, Gary Parkstrom and Ryan Johnstone.
 (R Johnstone 15)

-The Lazy Dog 5.10b — One of the area’s easiest and best routes.
-Follow the obvious flake that starts near the east side of the face and then finesse through the steeper wall above.
+The Lazy Dog 5.10b — Follow the obvious flake that starts near the east side of the face and then finesse through the steeper wall above.
 (J Hartley 15)

 Jumped Over 5.11d — The easiest way to get a taste of the prow.
 Start as for “The Lazy Dog” then step left at the roof and when things start getting too technical, head back right to the last bolt on “The Lazy Dog.”
 (D Tremaine 16)

-Brown Fox 5.12- — Follow “Jumped Over” but stay left near the top until you’re perched on the arête at the summit of the prow.
+Brown Fox 5.12a — Follow “Jumped Over” but stay left near the top until you’re perched on the arête at the summit of the prow.
 (D Tremaine 16)